Background of the study session

 - The relationship between energy, electricity and climate change: CO2 reduction efforts and efforts at overseas ski resorts

-- Examples of overseas initiatives
+- Examples of initiatives from overseas

 *POW JAPAN https://protectourwinters.jp/